eserie/wax-ml/README.md

 [`xarray.Dataset`](http://xarray.pydata.org/en/stable/generated/xarray.Dataset.html).

-To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any python generator and to use the synchronization and data tracing mechanisms implemented in WAX-ML to apply JAX transformations on batches of data stored in memory.
+To work with "real" streaming data, it should be possible to implement a buffer mechanism running on any Python generator and to use the synchronization and data tracing mechanisms implemented in WAX-ML to apply JAX transformations on batches of data stored in memory.
 (See our WEP4 enhancement proposal)